jhfoxliu/iMVP/README.md

   - `m6A_nanopore.ipynb` is for phase-matching stratey for Nanopore modification discovery (one-to-many).
   - `Benchmarking_[xxx].ipynb` are Notebooks for method and parameter selection guidances.

+More background knowledge for `UMAP` and `HDBSCAN` can be found here (https://umap-learn.readthedocs.io/en/latest/) and here (https://hdbscan.readthedocs.io/en/latest/).

 ## Requirements

 We use `Python 3` in iMVP.
 We list the packages required in each notebook.
 In summary, we require `pandas`, `numpy`, `umap-learn`, `hdbscan`, `scipy`, `matplotlib`, and `seaborn` for most of the usages.
 For some cases, `scikit-learn` should be isntalled for benchmarking.
 We recommend you to install `Weblogo` and `MEME` for further analysis of the clusters.